 The Case for Using Technology In M&A

 Engaging disparate internal and external stakeholders: M&A deals typically involve multiple stakeholders – think lawyers, accountants, consultants, investment banks, etc. It is therefore essential for an M&A team to have a solution which enables them to grant permissions at a granular level across stakeholders in respect of activities, documents, schedules, issues, etc.

-Siloed working chokes deal progress: A Smart M&A Platform bridges the inadequate handovers that still exist with the siloed approach to deal execution – for instance, issues uncovered during due diligence can be seamlessly pushed to the integration phase of a deal with a few clicks.
+Siloed working chokes deal progress: A Smart M&A Platform bridges the inadequate handovers that still exist with the siloed approach to deal execution – for instance, issues uncovered during M&A due diligence can be seamlessly pushed to the deal integration phase with a few clicks.

 The core features of a Smart M&A Platform drive deal efficiency across a number of key areas:

-Dashboards – the advanced dashboard reporting functionality provided by a Smart M&A Platform enables a deal team to easily leverage voluminous amounts of deal data by creating a variety of user-friendly dashboard reports – therefore helping drive quick and considered decision making across an organization.
+Dashboards – the advanced dashboard reporting functionality provided by a Smart M&A Platform enables a deal team to easily leverage voluminous amounts of deal data by creating a variety of user-friendly dashboard reports – therefore helping drive quick and considered decision making across an organization through automated reporting.

 Stage-gated Pipelines – the M&A deal lifecycle should be split into clear stages, mainly to increase control across a deal and to reduce risks by allowing for the introduction of defined-deal phases (Stage-gates).
 A Smart M&A Platform enables custom Stage-gates to be set up in minutes.